Accounting and the late 2000s financial crisis: Auditor Shortcomings in the Crisis

 In light of the information available, it is clear that several different groups played a major role in either causing or exacerbating the crisis.
 Although auditors may not have been a primary culprit in causing the crisis, it seems that more could have been done to prevent these events from occurring.
 Before assigning any blame to auditors, it is important to remember the role they play in the financial markets.

 Auditors provide assurance on whether the information included in a company's financial statements is free of material misstatement, disclosed properly, and is in conformance with Generally Accepted Accounting Principles.
 It is not an auditor's duty to stop companies from making unwise business decisions that put their stakeholders at risk.
 However, auditors have drawn criticism for overlooking whether the information disclosed was adequate in accurately reflecting company strength.

 One area that auditors may have failed to perform their duty during the crisis was in understanding how management was valuing their assets.
 It is an auditor's responsibility to assess these valuations, and had auditors fulfilled this duty to an adequate level it seems extremely likely that the shaky foundation of the mortgage-backed securities would have been uncovered.

 Auditors clearly serve a very important role in maintaining the proper functioning of the market.
 Because of their high levels of skill and expertise, an auditor's opinion carries significant weight in helping mitigate the risk of information gaps in the market.
 For this reason, the public has every right to believe that an unqualified opinion from an auditor really does stand for something.
-In the case of the recent financial crisis, one can argue that this broader purpose of the audit took a back seat to satisfying the legal requirements of an audit as efficiently as possible.
+In the case of the 2008 financial crisis, one can argue that this broader purpose of the audit took a back seat to satisfying the legal requirements of an audit as efficiently as possible.

 Moving Forward

 As auditors move towards continual improvement in audit quality, the chance of audit failure significantly decreases.
-The ability to learn from mistakes made during the financial crisis could help auditors plan future engagements in a way that minimizes the likelihood of overlooking key factors in the audit.
+The ability to learn from mistakes made during the 2008 financial crisis could help auditors plan future engagements in a way that minimizes the likelihood of overlooking key factors in the audit.
 This could result in a significant reduction of problems at the magnitude we observed over the last few years in the crisis.
 In order to accomplish this goal, auditors should go further than simply adhering to auditing standards.
 This may be achieved by implementing practices that attempt to satisfy the full intent of the standards in place.
 Although it is unlikely that audit failures will ever be eliminated, if firms adopt this type of approach it is realistic to think that crises in the future will not leave such drastic results.